 My Buddy Tag is a bluetooth enabled device that helps parents keep their children safe in a number of different ways.
-The little gadget provides an out of range alert; water safety alert to help prevent accidental drowning (when it is submerged in water for more than 5 seconds); panic alarm; and personal ID to help reunite a lost child with the parents.
+The little gadget provides an out of range alert; water safety alert (to help prevent accidental drowning); panic alarm; and personal ID to help reunite a lost child with the parents.

 An added safety feature is an email alert with ‘Last Seen Location’ feature.
 This sends you an email with the date, the time, and last known map location (when the child wearing Buddy Tag is totally out of the bluetooth range from the phone).
 It is worth nothing, the range for the device is 40 feet indoors, and 80-120 feet outdoors, so it is limited.

 If you have several children, you can track them simultaneously and identify each tag by name using the smartphone app.

 Pocket Finder is a great solution for families with school-age children who may need constant or special supervision.

 This pocket-sized GPS tracker helps you accurately locate and keep track of your little ones by relaying mapped coordinates of their location to the app on your smartphone, tablet, or computer.
 You can view updated locates as quickly as every 2 minutes.

 The device also features a unique “tap alert,” which allows children to send an SOS message by tapping the device three times on hard surface, as well as an accelerometer that alerts parents when a pre-set speed is exceeded.